-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+- Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system installed.
-The central heating boiler is located within the rear bedroom apartment.
-Drainage Drainage covers etc were not lifted.
+The central heating boiler is located in the hallway cupboard.
+Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be connected to the main public sewer.
+All foul and surface water drainage is assumed to be to connected to the main public sewer.
 The system was not tested.
-Fire, smoke and burglar alarms Visually inspected.
+Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-The new Fire and Smoke Alarm Standard came in to force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.

 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items/the absence of flooring or crawl boards.

 Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.

 Wall panelling to areas prevented accurate damp readings being taken.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.